Mewtwo2/pamelas_panel/README.md

-# README
+# Pamela's Panel

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an WIP admin panel for a school to manage their students, instructors and courses

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.4

 * System dependencies